Are You Unlearning?

 Or the teaching of the gurus of process and frameworks.
 They continue to teach that by establishing processes, people can be replaced easily.
 When will they unlearn ‘people can be replaced’ and learn ‘processes can be replaced; but not people.’

 When we learn something and seen it working, we can be attached to it long after it is useful.
-We need to constantly evaluate and validate what we learnt about us, business, society, nation and universe as a whole.
+We need to constantly evaluate and validate what we learned about us, business, society, nation and universe as a whole.
 If any of our past learning is no more relevant, we should be willing to unlearn.

 Visa founder Dee Hock said it best: “The problem is never how to get new, innovative thoughts into your mind, but how to get the old ones out.”